unascribed/Partyflow/README.md

 Copy `partyflow-config.sample.jkson` to `partyflow-config.jkson` in the directory you intend to run Partyflow in.
 Edit it to your liking; it's well-commented.

+**The config format is not yet stable.** If you update Partyflow, your config may no longer work in the new version due to reorganization.
+If you have issues, start over from the current example.

 ## 3. Run it
 Run the Partyflow jar with Java 17 in the same directory as the configuration.
-An H2SQL database will be automatically created and initialized at the location in the config.
+The database will be automatically initialized as described in the config.

 ## 4. Set it up
 A secret key is printed in the log if Partyflow is started with no defined admin users.
 Navigating